ibra-kdbra/Cpp_Projects/README.md

 #

 ### [JsonConverter](./JsonConverter)

-A C++ Library providing a `std::string` parser for JavaScript Object Notation aka JSON.
-The STL containers are in favor to represent the Json entities: Object, Array and Value.
+A C++ library providing a `std::string` parser for JavaScript Object Notation (JSON).
+The STL containers are used to represent the JSON entities: Object, Array, and Value.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>